IRMP-org/IRMP/README.md

 # Features
 - You may use **every pin for input or output**.
 - Interrupt mode for major protocols.
+- Callback after sucessful receive of a command supported.
-- Supports inverted feedback LED for send and receive feedback.
+- Inverted feedback LED for send and receive feedback supported.
-- Supports inverted IR output for LED connected to VCC.
+- Inverted IR output for LED connected to VCC supported.
+- Unmodulated IR signal output enables direct replacment of an IR receiver circuit.
 - Compatible with Arduino tone() library.

 # Schematic for Arduino UNO